Up-To-Date Store

 The Up-To-Date Store is a heritage-listed former retail building and now museum at 127-129 Cowabbie Street, Coolamon, Coolamon Shire, New South Wales, Australia.
 It includes the Garth Jones Collection of Farm Machinery.
 The store was designed by William John Monks and built in 1909 by George Henry Mutch.
 The property is owned by Coolamon Shire Council.
 It was added to the New South Wales State Heritage Register on 13 October 2006.
+The store operated from 1909 to 1932, supplying farmers with equipment and domestic goods.
+The Garth Jones Collection features agricultural equipment and is considered one of the finest of its kind in New South Wales.